Craft Beers Pour into the Paradise Coast with Each Naples Brewery

 These spacious and casual beer emporiums have become local social hubs as well as great finds for visitors seeking an experience a bit different from the area’s bevy of upscale diversions.
 And nothing signals a destination’s youth movement like a craft beer scene (and the food trucks that come along with it).

-He and his partners opened Naples Beach Brewery in 2012, the first establishment of its kind in Southwest Florida.
-It joined the craft beer wave that landed in Florida from hotbeds in the West and Midwest.
-Riptide came on line in 2015, after Scott Alexander and two of his home-brewer friends decided to take their invite-only man cave (with 24 taps) to a commercial space.
+Riptide came online in 2015 after Scott Alexander and two of his home-brewer friends decided to take their invite-only man cave (with 24 taps) to a commercial space.
 Bone Hook opened the following year.

-Now visitors can grab a barstool at one of these taprooms and order an Undertow IPA (Riptide), a Radar Love Golden Ale or Sandbar Surfer (Bone Hook), a Keewaydin Crusher Light Ale or Boogie Gourd pumpkin spice porter (Naples Beach) — along with dozens of other innovative, handcrafted flavors.
+Now visitors can grab a barstool at one of these taprooms and order an Undertow IPA (Riptide), a Radar Love Golden Ale or Sandbar Surfer (Bone Hook), a Keewaydin Crusher Light Ale — along with dozens of other innovative, handcrafted flavors.

 These breweries share a culture of easygoing fun, adventurous libations — and inclusiveness.
 “One of our mottos is ‘come as you are,’” Scott says, “whether you’re in a suit from work or in a bathing suit from the beach.”